spinnaker/spinnaker.github.io/reference/pipeline/expressions/index.md

 when a dependent pipeline is automatically regenerated.
 For example, `${#pipelineId("Deploy to prod")}` might return `9b2395dc-7a2b-4845-b623-838bd74d059b`.

+### #pipelineIdInApplication(String pipelineName, String applicationName)

+This function looks up the pipeline id for the given pipeline name and Spinnaker application.
+This is helpful to retrieve the pipeline id for an existing pipeline within any application in Spinnaker.

 ### #toBoolean(String)

 Converts the input string to a boolean.